livz/livz.github.io/_posts/2012-03-20-Quick-steganography-with-Matlab.md

 ## Overview
 Although there are many ways to conceal information within media file types, in this blog I want to talk about implementing two such techniques in Matlab:
 1. The well-known LSB technique
-2. A less well-known but very interesting technique using *DCT quantization quotients* from JPEG compression algorithms.
+2. A lesser known but very interesting technique using *DCT quantization quotients* from JPEG compression algorithms.

 This research is part of a project to implement *eraseable and semi-fragile watermarks* using Matlab, and the full source code for all the modules is available [here](https://github.com/livz/watermark-steg).